 University of Wisconsin research shows that hula-hooping burns 210 calories in just 30 minutes and raises your heart rate as much as a brisk walk.
 Translation: This retro toy is actually a great piece of exercise equipment that can improve your cardiovascular fitness, burn calories, and improve blood sugar control.
 You can hula-hoop indoors or out, and it’s so much fun you won’t even think it’s exercise.
 Hooping has always been popular with the grammar-school set, but in recent years, adults have turned it into a hot fitness trend.
 It’s easy to find all sorts of hoops and hoop-related exercise information online.
 Of course, you can always find a classic version at a toy store too.

 Fiber, magnesium, and polyphenols in these leafy greens can help your cells maintain their sensitivity to insulin, the hormone responsible for blood-sugar absorption, finds a British Medical Journal study.
 Have a salad of leafy greens every day.

 Switching from the standard American diet to one higher in natural fats and lower in refined carbohydrates like bread and pasta can help anyone battling obesity or diabetes, says Dr. Fung.
 “Simply put, dietary fat does not raise insulin,” writes Dr. Fung at Intensive Dietary Management.
 “Hyperinsulinemia is the main driver of obesity.
 Hyperinsulinemia means literally, high insulin in the blood… So, logically, switching refined carbohydrates (which raises insulin) for dietary fat can lower insulin levels significantly, even if you take in the same total number of calories.”

 Dr. Fung recommends the keto diet to his diabetes patients.
-Here are 10 unexpected things that happen to your body on the keto diet.
+Here’s what doctors want you to know about the keto diet.